You’ve suspected it for a while, but now you’re sure of it: Your kitchen isn’t working.

 Remodeling contractors without a design staff will typically be on the lower end of the renovation price range.
 These projects are also known as “replacement kitchen” jobs.
 In this kind of kitchen renovation, the layout isn’t changed at all.
 No walls, windows, or doorways are moved, and no plumbing or electrical lines are added or changed.
 A pull and replace renovation only changes the aesthetic of the room.
 In some cases, replacement kitchen jobs will also involve an upgrade to appliances.

-- Hire a certified kitchen designer
+- Hire an experienced kitchen designer

-A certified kitchen designer will take a full inventory of a homeowner’s needs as it relates to spacing, food storage, preparation, etc. Design studios typically emphasize the look in your kitchen; they often have access to exclusive cabinetry lines with finishes and textures that aren’t available from retailers.
+An experienced kitchen designer will take a full inventory of a homeowner’s needs as it relates to spacing, food storage, preparation, etc. Design studios typically emphasize the look in your kitchen; they often have access to exclusive cabinetry lines with finishes and textures that aren’t available from retailers.
 These designers will also be able to recommend changing the location of appliances, sinks, and other kitchen elements.
 They have pre-qualified subcontractors that they commission renovation work to as necessary.

 - Hire a design-build firm